Plants

 Payment button configuration details

-In steps 4, 5, and 6, code uses details that are utilized by Google's SDK to display payment sheet and generate final token.
-Those details are configured in following functions:
+In steps 4, 5, and 6, code uses details that are utilized by Google's SDK to display a payment sheet and generate a final token.
+Those details are configured in the following functions:

 • getAllowedPaymentMethod configures supported card networks and tokenization details that will allow our API to decode payment token successfully.